tapebrief

 Answers to last quarter's watch list

-Whether Q1 Semi Systems prints at or above the ~$5.025B point guide — Semi Systems printed $5.141B, $116M above the point guide.
-This is the cleanest confirmation that the H2-2026 inflection narrative is anchored in real bookings rather than aspirational customer talk.
+Whether Q1 Semi Systems prints at or above the ~$5.025B point guide — Semi Systems printed $5.141B, $116M above guide (+2.3%).
+The H2-2026 inflection narrative is now anchored in real bookings: the Q2 Semi Systems guide of ~$5.8B is materially above $5.141B, confirming the lift is pulling forward.

 Resolved positively